Viacheslav-Nikolaichuk/STG0008079/scripts/README.md

 LowestScoreFinder.py finds and saves the overall lowest scores, and the per-file lowest scores from each metric in their own json file in Results/Lowest-Scores.

 AverageScores.py finds the average scores per automated metric according to 0 mental models, one mental model, two mental models and "think hard prompt" and saves the results to the Results/Average-Scores directory.
+To only get the scores from the last questions (excluding the different temperature results) change line 61 in AverageScores.py to: if not ("lastquestions" in file_path.name.lower() and "1_0" in file_path.name.lower()): continue